What is a PPA?: Power Purchase Agreements explained

 Moves like these, from large energy users in Australia like Carlton & United Breweries, Telstra, Sun Metals and the University of New South Wales, and others, are paving the way for an unprecedented change in the Australian energy market.

-The market is largely moving away from coal-fired power stations to more sustainable energy sources, and the accompanying changes in supply and demand have caused notable fluctuation in energy prices.
-This has led to companies entering PPAs to supplement their own self generated energy.
+The market is largely moving away from coal-fired power stations to more sustainable energy sources, and the accompanying changes in supply and demand have caused notable fluctuations in energy prices.
+This has led to companies entering PPAs to supplement their own self-generated energy.

 Switching to these long-term renewable energy power purchase agreements has helped businesses reduce risk and scale down costs – a boon to consumers in Australia’s erratic electricity market.